IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 Production Templates are admin owned VMs for environments defined within an enabled collection and stored in folder named **Templates** or **Templates-user**

+For any questions, contact ITZ support - techzone.help@ibm.com